19 September 2025

 Organic and zero waste food market in Antwerp

-Online zero waste supermarket
+Online low waste supermarket

 Low waste cleaning products in Amsterdam

 Embark on a packaging free shopping journey and invest in household products with zero to low waste.
 At the Amsterdam brand Boavista Circular they know how to create these kinds of products.
 Discover alternatives to plastic bottled soaps and start to use ecofriendlier dish wash soap bars, together with their ecofriendlier sponge/scrubber, made from 80% recycled ocean pollution.
-Or discover their 100% natural and plastic free laundry detergent: the good old soap nuts are making their way into your daily washing routine.
+Or discover their 100% natural and plastic free laundry detergent: the good old soap nuts are making their way back into your daily washing routine.